happysheep0719/Sean-s-Cheat-Sheet/algorithms/queue-stack.md

 ### Q1: keep track of the max element of a sliding window of input stream

+- use Descending Deque
+- use lazy deletion
+    - do not take up too much space. worst case O(k)
 - Time for each move
     - worst case O(k)
     - amortised O(1)